nicholas-fong/SRTM-GeoTIFF/README.md

 Data type supported: raster files with few restrictions on pixel dimensions or aspect ratios, there is no need to align a corner pixel to the intersection of integer latitude and integer longitude.
 ASTER GDEM 1&deg; x 1&deg; 3601x3601.
 ALOS 1&deg; x 1&deg; 3600x3600.
 CGIAR-CSI 5&deg; x 5&deg; 6000x6000.
 USGS 1&deg; x 1&deg; 3601x3601 and 1801x3601.
 USGS 3&deg; x 3&deg; 1201x1201 and 601x1201.
 This module calls GDAL's GetGeoTransform (Affine Transformation) to translate latitude, longitude into pixel indices.
 It handles LZW compressed raster automagically.

 The more challenging task is perhaps to find which tile/filename to use for a particular lat/lon location, especially when each data source uses their own file naming convention.
-For personal hobby use, I use NASA's ASTER GDEM `GeoTIFF` since the file naming convention is almost exactly as SRTM .hgt.
-This naming convention however is designed for 1&deg; x 1&deg; with 1 pixel overlap tiles.
-Data files that has other tile-size and naming convention require additional development.
+For personal hobby use, I use NASA's ASTER GDEM `GeoTIFF` since the file naming convention is almost exactly as original SRTM .hgt.
+This naming convention however is designed for 1&deg; x 1&deg; with 1 pixel overlaping tiles.
+For ALOS 3600x3600 non-overlapping tiles, a small module is included to parse lat/lon to the correct filename.

 [NASA ASTER GDEM ASTGTM](https://search.earthdata.nasa.gov/search/) user interface is straight forward.
 For new users to EarthExplorer, this [primer](/EarthExplorer.md) may be helpful.